-The Carl Joseph Memorial Library Collection and Reading Commons is located on the fifth floor of the University of Toledo’s Carlson Library.
+The Carl Joseph Memorial Library Collection and Reading Commons is located on the fifth floor of The University of Toledo’s Carlson Library.
 It was funded by a bequest made in Carl’s memory by his brother, Albert Joseph, and formally dedicated on June 6, 2013.
 The collection focuses on subject areas of interest to Carl, including social justice and social reform, labor history and the labor movement, political theory and political activism, war and peace, and American history and American presidents.
 The reading commons is a unique space in the Library where University of Toledo students can study, read, and reflect.
-In 2019 and 2020, it was expanded to include two newly renovated study alcoves, each with a theme related to both Toledo's history and Carl's life.

-Carl Joseph was awarded numerous military commendations for his service during World War II:
+Carl Joseph was awarded these military commendations for his service during World War II:

 ★ Bronze Star